-Horizon 2020 funded INCluSilver14 (Innovation in personalised Nutrition through Cluster cooperation in the Silver economy) which offers five types of vouchers to SMEs, including a Demonstration Voucher of 60,000 EUR.
-This is of primary interest to the Baltic TRAM focus, as well as the Scalability and Internationalisation Voucher of 20,000 EUR, Technology Transfer Voucher of 20,000 EUR, Economic Feasibility Analysis Voucher of 10,000 EUR and the International Property Rights Innovation Voucher of 5,000 EUR.
+Horizon 2020 funded INCluSilver (Innovation in personalised Nutrition through Cluster cooperation in the Silver economy) offers five types of vouchers to the SMEs, including a Demonstration Voucher of 60 000 EUR, which is of primary interest to the Baltic TRAM focus, as well as Scalability and Internationalization Voucher of 20 000 EUR, Technology Transfer Voucher of 20 000 EUR, Economic Feasibility Analysis Voucher of 10 000 EUR and International Property Rights Innovation Voucher of 5000 EUR.
 All stated vouchers are managed under the second type of voucher titled "Proposal Innovation Voucher".
-The Demonstration Voucher allows to showcase "technology readiness in an operational environment in collaboration with living labs and large scale demonstrators" (INCluSilver, n.d.).
-The project will be concluded by February 2020 (CORDIS, n.d.).
-Most of INCluSilver projects (products, combinations of services, systemic solutions) are rather close to the implementation or introduction in the market, which according to the Technical Readiness Level (TRL) classification adopted by Horizon 2020 programme would qualify as starting from the Level 5 ("technology validated in relevant environment (industrially relevant environment in the case of key enabling technologies)") up to the Level 9 ("actual system proven in operational environment (competitive manufacturing in the case of key enabling technologies; or in space)").
+The Demonstration Voucher allows to showcase "technology readiness in an operational environment in collaboration with living labs and large scale demonstrators".
+(INCluSilver, n.d.)
+The project will be concluded by February 2020.
+(CORDIS, n.d.)
+Most of INCluSilver projects (products, combinations of services, systemic solutions) are rather close to the implementation or introduction in the market, which according to the Technical Readiness Level (TRL) classification adopted by Horizon 2020 programme would qualify as starting from the level 5 ("technology validated in relevant environment (industrially relevant environment in the case of key enabling technologies)") up to the level 9 ("actual system proven in operational environment (competitive manufacturing in the case of key enabling technologies; or in space)").

-Baltic TRAM bears in mind that despite the fact that over several years a number of EU-financed or co-financed innovation voucher schemes have been implemented.
-It also notes the earlier findings that there is a rather limited body of literature and analysis available "on how innovation vouchers can be used to stimulate the adoption of new technologies, which can generate opportunities for process, product, organisational and marketing innovation" (Valbonesi & Biagi, 2016, p.
-8).
+All in all, Baltic TRAM bears in mind that despite the fact that over the last years a number of EU financed or co-financed innovation voucher schemes have been implemented, it also notes the earlier findings that there is a rather limited body of literature and analysis available "on how innovation vouchers can be used to stimulate the adoption of new technologies, which can generate opportunities for process, product, organisational and marketing innovation".
+(Valbonesi & Biagi, 2016, p.
+8) Thus, Baltic TRAM sees great value not only in proposing potential voucher scheme solution but also taking stock of the existing observations, conclusions and suggestions dedicated to the voucher implementation in the EU.
+In addition, Baltic TRAM sees its open call results also as a notable source of future insight in the potential relevance of a subsequent operational phase of the Industrial Research Centres with a support of a tailored transnational innovation voucher scheme.
+The stated analytical endeavour will be showcased in more nuanced terms in the forthcoming Baltic TRAM analysis of smart specialisation trends.